Understand your Disability

 Speak to your Professors

-At the start of every semester register with our office to obtain green “Referral to Faculty” letters stating your accommodations.
+At the start of EVERY SEMESTER sign up for accommodations with our office to obtain green “Referral to Faculty” letters stating your accommodations.
 Contact each of your instructors to arrange for course assistance and accommodations.
 Your disability must qualify you for the accommodations requested.
 We can help you arrange these accommodations and may have some additional ideas that can assist you in becoming a more successful student.
 You must make arrangements in advance (as soon as the exam is announced, not the day of the exam) for accommodations such as extra time.
 Remember, extra time may only help if you do the necessary preparation and attend classes regularly.

 Make Contact Often